The town of Makarska at the base of Mont Biokovo

 Hvar is one of Croatia’s most popular islands and its proximity to Split makes Hvar one of the best places to visit from Split on a day trip.
 Ferries run frequently between Hvar and Split and the journey time takes between 1-2 hours (schedules vary depending on the time of year, so check ahead).
 Hvar has a reputation as a party island and although there are big nightclubs and beach clubs on Hvar, they tend not to start properly until late in the evening, so if you are only in Hvar for the day, you will be able to enjoy the peace during the day.

-If you’re visiting Hvar for the day from Split, I would recommend spending the full day in Hvar Town, rather than trying to fit in the whole island.
-The ferry from Split will take you to Hvar Town and from here you can spend the day wandering around on foot.
+If you opt for the ferry, it will take you to Hvar Town and from here you can spend the day wandering around on foot.
 Start your day with a stroll along the promenade and marina, before arriving at the old town, which centres around St Stephen's church and Square.
 From here, make your way through the narrow passages of the old town up the hill, towards the Spanish Fortress.
 The walk up to the Spanish Fortress is one thing you shouldn't miss when going to Hvar Town, the viewpoint in front of the Fort is incredible!

 Hvar has many rock and pebble beaches you can cool off in, as well as lots of relaxed beachfront bars to enjoy a leisurely lunch.
 Stay for dinner and catch the last ferry back to Split to really make the most of the day in Hvar.